Frequently asked questions

 When a Guarantee of Origin is created, you pay the creation fee and the transfer fee as a trader.
 The Guarantee of Origin is then credited to your account.

-Electricity and thermal producers can view the metering data in the 'old' MyVertiCer.
-Choose below the right login method:
+Electricity producers can view the measurements in the “old” MyVertiCer.
+Select the appropriate login method below:

 You can find the user guide for the Trading Portal on our website underDownloads.